SEO Trends: 45 Experts On The Future Of Search

 - Greater coverage of natural language processing-based answers and query refinements.
 We will start seeing measurable fall-out as the community identifies winners and losers from the ensuing shake-up of the search results.

-My best actionable tip is to consider CRO as a search technique in 2015.
+My best actionable tip is to consider CRO as a search technique.
 The closer Google approximates users’ preferences, the greater the reward to experiments used to discover how users would prefer to interact with your site.

 Brent Csutoras, Social Media Strategist at Kairay Media